wryandginger/esphome_zigbee_projects/README.md

 Pro-Tip: You only need to keep one YAML file in ESPHome per device model/configuration that you're deploying on your network.

-The YAML reports the device name as your model name and esphome as the manufacture.
+* The YAML reports the device name as your model name and ESPhome as the manufacturer.
 Zigbee expects multiple devices with the manufacturer/model, so it's fine.
 This saves clutter and limits the offline devices in your ESPHome dashboard.

-You can customize the model and manufacturer if desired.
-Like if you're planning to take everything on this repo and make some Etsy side hustle selling crystal zigbee desk lamps with your own custom brand name
+* You can customize the model and manufacturer if needed desired.
+For example, you could try mimicking the make/model of a supported device to troubleshoot (e.g., LEDVANCE FLEX RGBW, eWeLight ZB-CL01, or Signify Netherlands B.V.
+LCA003).
+Or, if you're planning to take everything on this repo and make some Etsy side hustle selling crystal zigbee desk lamps with your own custom brand name.
 (Please don't do this otherwise bad karma will come to you.)

 # Pairing to a Zigbee Network